 This program aims to help NB Power contribute to First Nations communities environmental stewardship by installing energy-efficient products in First Nations communities across NB.
 By focusing on homes with high energy bills, the goal is to help increase efficiency of homes for future generations.
 This project will initially see the installation of energy efficient devices in approximately 130 homes in participating First Nations communities across New Brunswick to determine the potential to expand the program in the future.

-Visit our smart thermostat page to find out how to participate in this first-of-its kind research project.
+Visit our smart thermostat page to find out about this first-of-its kind research project.

 Smart water heaters